pattonsgirl/Spring2021-CEG3120/Projects/Project4/README.md

 - Set up GitHub workflow that pushes image to ECR, comment out ECS related sections
     - Using workflow templated here: https://docs.github.com/en/actions/guides/deploying-to-amazon-elastic-container-service
 - Optional: install AWS CLI and play with using commands to play with your AWS account
+    - Instructions to configure AWS CLI: https://docs.aws.amazon.com/cli/latest/userguide/cli-configure-quickstart.html
+        - You can't make an IAM user, so you'll need to pull up yours, see below
+    - How to get IAM user credentials
+        - Sign in to AWS Educate, click our classroom - don't click AWS Console
+        - Click other blue button for account details.
+In here, you'll find the credentials for AWS CLI
+    - Guide update incoming

 ## Part 3: Milestone due 4/23
 - Add ECS components to workflow